Keetje Kuipers

 Short Bio

-Keetje Kuipers is the author of three collections of poetry: Beautiful in the MouthThe Keys to the Jail, and All Its Charms, which includes poems honored by publication in both The Pushcart Prize and Best American Poetry anthologies.
-Her poetry and prose have appeared in Virginia Quarterly Review, The New York Times Magazine, American Poetry Review, and over a hundred other magazines.
-Keetje has been a Stegner Fellow, Bread Loaf Fellow, and the Margery Davis Boyden Wilderness Writing Resident.
-She lives with her wife and children in Montana, where she is Editor of Poetry Northwestand a board member at the National Book Critics Circle.
+Keetje Kuipers is the author of four books of poetry from BOA Editions, and the Editor-in-Chief of Poetry Northwest.
+Her upcoming collection, Lonely Women Make Good Lovers, is the winner of the Isabella Gardner Poetry Award, and was called “elegant, earthy, [and] pertinent,” by Marilyn Hacker.
+Her first book, Beautiful in the Mouth, won the A. Poulin, Jr. Poetry Prize.
+Her subsequent books, The Keys to the Jail and All Its Charms, include poems honored with publication in the Pushcart Prize and Best American Poetry anthologies.
+Keetje’s poetry and prose have appeared in The New York Times Magazine, POETRY, American Poetry Review, and over a hundred other publications.
+She was a Wallace Stegner Fellow at Stanford University, a Bread Loaf Fellow, the Margery Davis Boyden Wilderness Writing Resident, and a former board member and Vice President of the National Book Critics Circle.
+She lives in Montana with her wife and children.

 Visit Author Website